Jrocchetti/paradigm_email_signature/EMAIL_SIGNATURE_DEPLOYMENT_CHANGELOG.md

 ---

+- [2025-08-18  —] [3e87951] Responsive clipboard images and transparent logo/button for mobile and Outlook compatibility [SMALL]

 - [2025-08-18  —] [06a4ef3] Set fixed width for clipboard images to ensure correct size in Outlook; maintain high resolution for sharpness [SMALL]

 - [2025-08-18  —] [b8294cb] Hybrid image/text signature copy: render key blocks as images for Outlook/mobile consistency using html2canvas [LARGE]